tankvn/videojs-quality-picker/README.md

 `qualitySwitchCallback(qualityId, trackType)`

-This callback function will be called with the Quality id and the the track type `(video | audio)` as arguments.
+This callback function will be called with the Quality id and the the track type `(video | audio | subtitle)` as arguments.
 Its role is to effectively perform the quality change on the player